Mohammedan Sporting Club cricket team

-Mohammedan Sporting Club is a Bangladeshi cricket team that plays List A cricket in the Dhaka Premier League.
+Mohammedan Sporting Club cricket team is a Bangladeshi cricket team that plays List A cricket in the Dhaka Premier League.
 It is affiliated with the Mohammedan Sporting Club football team.
-The Mohammedan Sporting Club also has teams that compete in volleyball, hockey and badminton.
+The Dhaka-based Mohammedan Sporting Club also has teams that compete in volleyball, hockey and badminton.

 History

-Mohammedan Sporting Club won the Dhaka Premier League title nine times in the years before it became a List A competition, second only to Abahani Limited, who won 17 times.
+Mohammedan Sporting Club cricket team won the Dhaka Premier Division Cricket League title nine times in the years before it became a List A competition, second only to Abahani Limited, who won the title 17 times.